-Coram International is undertaking a comprehensive assessment of the juvenile Justice system in Azerbaijan.
-The review analyses the existing legal and institutional arrangements, de jure and de facto, the technical and infrastructural support required to improve Azerbaijan’s juvenile justice policy, institutional framework and capacity, as well as information on actual practices relating to juvenile justice that limit access, create risks for juveniles, and opportunities for corrupt practices.
-Based on the assessment Coram International will develop a draft National Strategy to Strengthen Juvenile Justice in consultation with the MOJ and other stakeholders.
-The Strategy will include recommendations on sequencing and timeline, estimated implementation costs and indicators to assess results and impact, model legislation and implementing regulations to give effect to the Strategy as well as a fiscal impact assessment for Strategy implementation.
+In 2016-2017, Coram International undertook a comprehensive assessment of the juvenile Justice system in Azerbaijan.
+The review analysed the existing legal and institutional arrangements, de jure and de facto, the technical and infrastructural support required to improve Azerbaijan’s juvenile justice policy, institutional framework and capacity, as well as information on actual practices relating to juvenile justice that limit access, create risks for juveniles, and opportunities for corrupt practices.
+Based on the assessment Coram International developed a draft National Strategy to Strengthen Juvenile Justice in consultation with the MOJ and other stakeholders.
+The Strategy includes recommendations on sequencing and timeline, estimated implementation costs and indicators to assess results and impact, model legislation and implementing regulations to give effect to the Strategy as well as a fiscal impact assessment for Strategy implementation.

 In 2010, Coram International conducted an evaluation of a diversion project for children in conflict with the law in Azerbaijan, measuring the implementation of the programme against the project objectives.
 The evaluation encompassed a review of the quality of services delivered, and their effectiveness; a mapping of the profile of beneficiaries; the identification of any challenges, and the provision of recommendations for programme model adjustments to address these.
 The evaluation involved comprehensive discussions with children and their families (who participated in the programme) as well as an in-depth look at the comparative cost to the State of placing children in detention compared to referring children to the diversion scheme.